Alek-Hanusic/Aleks_Vault/Sem 2/Second Project Proposal - Alek Hanušić.md

-## File Transfer Application Proposal
+## Peer-to-Peer File Transfer Application

 **Summary:**
 The file transfer application will aim to provide a secure and efficient way for users to transfer files between devices.
 Each user will have the ability to receive and send files.
-The goal is to make a peer-to-peer application
+The goal is to make a peer-to-peer application, that will be able to transfer files between two devices without a server.

 **Main Features:**
 1. Authentication codes (to link sender & receiver)